opensheetmusicdisplay/opensheetmusicdisplay/README.md

 ## About Us

 OSMD is made by [Phonicscore](https://phonicscore.com/) - a music-tech company based in Vienna.
-We create solutions for musicians, sheet music publishers, app developers, music stores and researchers.
+We create solutions for musicians, sheet music publishers, app developers, music stores and researchers:

 * Open source software
 * Sheet Music Rendering Software